mdnowfal09/mdnowfal09/README.md

 ## ✨ About Me :
 - 💼 I'm actively seeking Full-Time Opportunities
-- 🔍 I'm currently searching for job
+- 🔍 I'm currently searching for job in Software Engineering
-- 🟢 I'm actively seeking Software Engineer opportunities
+- 🔭 I’m currently working on something cool
+- 🌱 I'm currently learning new technologies
-- 🔭 I'm intrested in programming & digital technologies
+- 👁️ I'm intrested in programming
 - 👯 I’m looking to collaborate on fun projects
 - 🎯 Life Hack: "Think 🤔 , plan 📊 and execute 🚀"